 - 2 cans (15 oz each) of apricot halves

-Unfold the puff pastry sheets.
+- Unfold the puff pastry sheets.
 Roll each sheet out a bit so that it becomes a slightly larger square than it already is.
-Slice each puff pastry sheet into 6 large squares.
+Slice each puff pastry sheet into 6 large rectangles.

-Scoop about a tablespoon of pastry cream onto each square.
-Use a butter knife or offset spatula to smooth out the pastry cream, leaving a 1/2 inch border along the square bare.
+- Scoop about a tablespoon of pastry cream onto each rectangle of pastry.
+Use a butter knife or offset spatula to smooth out the pastry cream, leaving a 1/2 inch border along the pastry edges bare.

-Place 2 apricot halves onto each puff pastry square, right in the center of the square, placing the apricot halves at a diagonal.
+- Place 2 apricot halves onto each puff pastry rectangle, right in the center of the rectangle, placing the apricot halves at a diagonal.

 For the pastry cream recipe, please visit https://monpetitfour.com/pastry-cream

 Nutrition Information:Yield: 12 Serving Size: 12 Servings

 Amount Per Serving: Calories: 255